aamjallow1/wizard/README.md

 npx @posthog/wizard
 ```

-Currently the wizard can be used for **React, NextJS, Svelte and React Native**
+Currently the wizard can be used for **React, NextJS, Svelte, Astro and React Native**
 projects.
 If you have other integrations you would like the wizard to support,
 please open a [GitHub issue](https://github.com/posthog/wizard/issues)!